 Iranian propaganda agency, Mehr News, reported today that D’Andrea, who played ‘a pivotal role in many acts of terror, including the assassination of IRGC Quds Force commander Lieutenant General Qasem Soleimani,’ was killed.

-It cited the pro-Kremlin website Veterans Today, which quoted Russian intelligence sources claiming D’Andrea had been killed and vital intelligence aboard the jet seized.
+It cited the pro-Kremlin website VT, which quoted Russian intelligence sources claiming D’Andrea had been killed and vital intelligence aboard the jet seized.

 It claimed that the jet was not a standard US communications plane, but D’Andrea’s mobile command center and was also carrying other high-ranking operatives.